Moises Henriques: T20 franchise career

 Moises Henriques used to play for the Mumbai Indians in the IPL 4, but was ruled out of the squad because of adductor muscle injury.
 He was released from his contract with the Mumbai Indians team for IPL and was later picked up by Royal Challengers Bangalore in the player auction 2013 for the IPL-6.
 After some good time with Sunrisers Hyderabad from 2014 to 2017, in December 2018, he was bought by the Kings XI Punjab in the player auction for the 2019 Indian Premier League.
 But he couldn't feature in the IPL 2019 due to an ankle injury and was later released by Kings XI Punjab before IPL 2020.

 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 He was released by the Kings XI Punjab ahead of the 2020 IPL auction.
 In February 2021, Henriques was bought by the Punjab Kings in the IPL auction ahead of the 2021 Indian Premier League.

-In the Big Bash League, Henriques captained Sydney Sixers to consecutive title victories in 2019-20 and 2020-21 seasons.
-He was also a part of the winning squad in the inaugural BBL final in 2011-12, where he scored 70(41) in the final.
+In the Big Bash League, Henriques captained Sydney Sixers to consecutive title victories in 2019–20 and 2020–21 seasons.
+He was also a part of the winning squad in the inaugural BBL final in 2011–12, where he scored 70 (41) in the final.

+Henriques announced his retirement from the Big Bash after the 2025–26 season, after not being offered a new contract with the Sixers and deciding he didn't want to play for another team.

 International career

+Australia

 Henriques made his full international debut in a Twenty20 International against New Zealand in Sydney on 15 February 2009, but he was run out for only 1 run.
 In October, Henriques was called up, after injuries to Brett Lee and James Hopes, during Australia's tour of India.
 James Hopes had injured his hamstring.
 Ironically, soon after Henriques played in Hopes' place, he too injured his hamstring.

 In 2013, Henriques was selected in Australia's Test cricket team during the tour of India making his test debut and then scored his maiden half- century with 68 runs in the 1st innings of the 1st test backing it up with 81 not out in the 2nd innings.
 In 2017, he got back into the Australian squad for a trip to England and Wales for the ICC Champions Trophy which was eventually won by Pakistan.
-After a long three years gap from international cricket, Henriques returned to the national side for Australia's series against India in 2020.
+After a long three years gap from international cricket, Henriques returned to the national team for Australia's series against India in 2020.
 He also got a first test call up after four years against India in 2020.